-Now in its 11th year, PLUS Polish Festival shines a light on the vibrant Polish culture in the Hudson Valley.
-Throughout the June weekend, Polish performers and entertainers take the stage in Tappan, while family rides and competitions keep the fun going all day long.
+PLUS Polish Festival shines a light on the vibrant Polish culture in the Hudson Valley.
+Throughout the final weekend in May, Polish performers and entertainers take the stage in Tappan, while family rides and competitions keep the fun going all day long.
 As for eats, Polish classics like kielbasa, stuffed cabbage rolls, and bigos tempt visitors to try something new.
 For anyone who’s really hungry, the pierogi and paczki (Polish donuts) eating contests are just the thing to cure your cravings…and then some.

 If you’re looking for the ultimate foodie event, Westchester Magazine’s Wine & Food Festival is a no-brainer.
-With seven events over seven days, the ninth annual shindig honors the leading chefs, sommeliers, and tastemakers who shape Westchester’s cuisine.
-Happenings range from wine tastings and burger fests to junior chef demos and food truck get-togethers, so there’s a little something for everyone.
-On Saturday, June 8, the wining and dining reaches its peak with the Grand Tasting Village.
+With seven events over seven days, the 10th annual shindig honors the leading chefs, sommeliers, and tastemakers who shape Westchester’s cuisine.
+Happenings range from a wine tasting and burger fest to a party on the pier and food truck get-together, so there’s a little something for everyone.
+On Saturday, June 13, the wining and dining reaches its peak with the Grand Tasting Village.
 From 12-4 p.m., the festival’s signature event brings together more than 50 local restaurants and 200 wine and spirits for a truly unforgettable afternoon.